ShoutaoSun/ShoutaoSun/README.md

 ## Hi!
-This is Shoutao 👋, I Attended UPC in 2021
+This is Shoutao 👋

-- 🔭 I'm Shoutao, an undergraduate student in China University of Petroleum, College of Science & College of Computer Science and Technology, majoring in **Intelligent Science and Technology**.
+- 🔭 I'm Shoutao, an undergraduate student in the College of Science & College of Computer Science and Technology, China University of Petroleum (East China), majoring in **Intelligent Science and Technology**.
-- 🌱 I'm currently working on **AI security**.
+- 🌱 I'm currently working on **AI security**, particularly in **LLM security**.
 - 📫 Do not hesitate to contact me if you have anything or questions you want to discuss.
 Email: <u>sunshoutao0827@163.com</u>
 - ⚡ Fun fact: I like geography very much, but my major is intelligent science🥳